dcunited001/dcunited001.github.io/_posts/2017-06-05-international-trends-2020-universal-basic-income.md

 Disappointing NEET's and basement dwellers nationwide, the pragmatic implementation of UBI creates economic turbulence and renders the domestic economy vulnerable to global competition.
-The regulation deincentivizes innovation and stagnates the process by which innovative new products can become marketable.
+The regulation stagnates the process by which new products can become marketable.
+Dismantled incentivization structures stifle innovation.
+The inescapable economic trends essentiall render each of us into a serf.

+> This is why I cared so much about launching a startup product from
+> 2012 through 2016.
+Understanding the inherently finite nature of
+> innovation, I didn't want to be a serf.

 <a name="business-is-about-making-assumptions" />